nlt-python/Gradebook/README.md

 &nbsp

 ## Takeaways:
-This project has helped me more accurately and efficiently calculate student grades from multiple sources.
-Using Python to create my extrapolation table has saved me at least 30-minutes every week.
+* This project has helped me more accurately and efficiently calculate student grades from multiple sources.
+* Using Python to create my extrapolation table has saved me at least 30-minutes every week.
-In the process, I am considerably more comfortable using the map and zip functions, pandas filter function with regex and numpy’s random functions.
+* I am more adept at using the map and zip functions, pandas filter function with regex and numpy’s random functions.